 Courageous Aviation

+“Jigger” Endicott in a P-51 Mustang.
+Photo courtesy of the Endicott family.
 Originally published in Ageless Magazine – Winter 2015 Innately adventurous, Everett “Jigger” Endicott has spent a lifetime in the air as a civilian pilot and as a second lieutenant in the Army Air Corp.
 Everett “Jigger” Endicott pointed to a photo of a young air cadet in front of his P-51 fighter.
 “That’s me,” he said.
 For the second time during the 20th Century the world was at war and he was one of millions of Americans serving their country.
-Today, Endicott is more at home in his easy chair.
-He was born in Hood River in 1919, but the … Continue reading Courageous Aviation
+Today, Endicott is more at home in his … Continue reading Courageous Aviation

 Safety Improvements Slated for Downtown Bend Area